lornasw93/cypress-tests-in-azure-pipelines/README.md

 To note (able to see most in [demos](demos.md) and in screenshots below):

-* Only e2e tests and no component tests in this project (wanting to add it in at some point 🔮)
+* Covers both e2e and component testing
 * Test results are viewable in pipeline console
 * If tests have failed, the build will have a warning on it
 * Screenshot artifacts are generated only if you have a failed test result
 * Video artifacts are generated if you have either a successful or failed test result
 * Test run name is build number (want to change this to something more meaningful! 🤔)
-* Test run results are merged otherwise for each spec file (cy.ts) you'd have a separate test run for each i.e. _1, _2
+* Test run results are merged otherwise for each spec file (cy.ts) you'd have a separate test run for each i.e. <buildnumber>_1, <buildnumber>_2

 Packages worthy to note